 - i.
 Working toward equity requires an understanding of historical contexts, and active investment in social structures over time so that that all communities can experience their vision of success. - j.
-Achieving equity will require communication and collaboration with the cities, counties, and school districts of our region that serve as the primary structures for managing how resources are divided and how public services are provided. - k.
+Achieving equity requires commitment, collaboration, and clear, transparent communication with the cities, counties, and school districts of our region that serve as the primary structures for managing how resources are divided and how public services are provided. - k.
 The Portland Public Schools Educational Equity Policy, Policy 210.010-P, attached as Exhibit A, is a good example of a governmental equity policy designed to address racial disparities - 1.
 Advancing equity for all Portlanders will require coordination with other equity work in not only in government, but also in private business, non government organizations, academia, and community groups, and the media - m.
-Economic development and job creation are essential to achieving equity. - n.
+Economic development, job creation, and the stable employment of people in our region are essential to achieving equity. - n.
 Advancement of equity may require resources to be shifted and reallocated. - o.
-The City recognizes the need for the Office of Equity to work with the City Attorney's Office to help meet the City's legal obligations to protect and advance the civil rights of all persons, and to ensure that equity-related initiatives and implementation strategies are legally supportable. - p.
-The Portland City Council is committed to ensuring the Office of Equity is strategically positioned within City government to coordinate between City Bureaus, foster accountability, and help the City become a leader in achieving equitable outcomes and eliminating disparities.
+The City Office of Equity must work with the City Attorney's Office and the Office of Management and Finance to help meet the City's legal obligations to protect and advance the civil rights of all persons, and to ensure that equity-related initiatives and implementation strategies are legally supportable. - p.
+The Portland City Council is committed to supporting the Office of Equity by ensuring it is strategically positioned within City government to coordinate between City Bureaus, assist with implementation, monitor compliance, foster accountability, and help the City become a leader in defining and achieving equitable outcomes and eliminating disparities.